phronmophobic/snowball/README.md

 #### Specifying a version

-You can use a specific version by providing one of the following:
+You can use a specific version by providing one of the following.
+If no version is provided, then `{:mvn/version "RELEASE"}` is used.

 `:mvn/version`: mvn-version